JaskaranSingh0/Wizard/README.md

 # Wizard
-AI chatbot with and avatar integrated with ChatGPT-4
+AI chatbot with a speaking Avatar integrated with ChatGPT-4.